How Long After CMV To Get Pregnant (And Why)?

 Symptoms of CMV are very similar to the symptoms a woman has during pregnancy, but there are symptoms.
 These common similar to pregnancy symptoms include Fever, sore throat, fatigue, and body pain.
 In some cases, CMV may enter a person’s body and leave without them even noticing it.
 However, it can last for a longer period.

-Also Read: How Long Can You Have Chlamydia Without Knowing (And Why)?
+Also Read: How Long After Fluoride Treatment Can I Eat (And why)?

 But this is not always the case.
 If no treatment is taken at the right time, there can be serious problems.
 This virus can cause major problems as hearing loss and neurodevelopment delay and hence, should be taken seriously.